developer-zebra/developer-zebra-site/src/datawedge/8-1/guide/input/barcode/index.md

 **Same Symbol Timeout -** Used to prevent the scanner from decoding the same symbol within a specified time interval (applicable only when Aim Type is set to Continuous Read).
 A value of 0 indicates that no interval is required between two successive reads.

+**Trigger Wakeup and Scan -** Used to trigger scanning when a device is in a suspended/screen-off state.
+User needs to set the scanner trigger button as a wakeup source.
+When a user presses the trigger button in a suspend/screen-off state, scanning starts when the user keeps the trigger pressed.

 **Digimarc Decoding -** Used to enable/disable support for Digimarc, which encodes and invisibly integrates traditional barcode data onto product packaging. **Supported with internal imager and rear camera**.
 Enabled by default.
 [More about Digimarc](https://www.digimarc.com/).